Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 In addition a `3D Text` object acts as very very simple chat based on the [Round-Trip demo](https://github.com/Lightstreamer/Lightstreamer-example-RoundTrip-client-javascript).

 All the objects who want to communicate with the Lightstreamer server should be children of the same parent object, in this demo called 'World', and be tagged with a label that starts with the string 'lightstreamer'.
-To 'World' has been added the `LighstreamerClientAsset` component, which will take care of opening a Lightstreamer session with the information provided in the parameters: Hostname and AdapterSet.
+To 'World' has been added the `LighstreamerClientAsset` component, which will take care of opening a Lightstreamer session with the information provided in the parameters: `Push Url` and `Adapters Set`.

-All the child objects can ask to open  a subscription versus the Lightstreamer server by setting these parameters of the `LighstreamerAsset` component: ItemName, Schema, DataAdapter.
+All the child objects can ask to open a [Subscription](https://lightstreamer.com/temp/temp_dotnet_unified_docs/api/com.lightstreamer.client.Subscription.html) versus the Lightstreamer server by setting these parameters of the `LighstreamerAsset` component: ItemName, Schema, DataAdapter.
 The LightstreamerClientAsset component of the World object will perform all the subscriptions specified by child objects, and will communicate with them through two types of messages :

 * RTStatus - a message of this type provides information about the status of communication with the Lightstreamer server.
-* RTUpdates - this type of messages brings a IUpdateInfo object of the Lightstreamer .NET clien library.
+* RTUpdates - this type of messages brings a [ItemUpdate](https://lightstreamer.com/temp/temp_dotnet_unified_docs/api/com.lightstreamer.client.ItemUpdate.html) object of the Lightstreamer .NET clien library.

 ### Dig the Code